 Another strategy for difficult phrases is to see where else the phrase is used.
 A chapter earlier in Matthew, Jesus made a very similar pronouncement about "things" coming "on this generation:"

-My point in showing you this is that Jesus' usage of the phrase in reference to events happening on his generation is consistently awkward.
-Perhaps the original language translated for "all" was meant emphatically and not to denote completion.
-Whatever the answer is, it's obvious from his usage that it's not going to be best to not take "all" to mean "every single thing I have been talking about so far."
+My point in showing you this is that Jesus' usage of the phrase in reference to events happening on his generation is consistently awkward, at least as in how it has been transmitted down to us in its final Greek.
+Perhaps the original Hebrew phrase Jesus used for "all these things" was meant emphatically and not to denote completion.
+Maybe the Greek translator misunderstood and failed us all in his translation.
+Whatever the answer is, it's obvious from his usage that it's not best to take "all these things" to mean "every single thing I have been talking about so far."

 In summary, how I resolve the "all these things" difficulty is to see that there are two sets of things in the Olivet Discourse and also different "things" phrases used by Jesus to refer to both of them in the Fig Tree Parable.
 Here's how I read what he said: